Scots All Saints' College: Equestrian

 Scots All Saints College Equestrian Program is a co-curricular program designed to allow students who have their own horses to train and compete during the summer periods.
 It is offered as a co-curricular activity throughout the year.
 Students can also be involved in the equestrian program and participate in other co-curricular activities.

 Debating & public speaking

-Scots All Saints College competes in the HICES Debating competition, fielding eight teams for students from Year 5 to Year 11.
+Scots All Saints' College competes in the HICES Debating competition, fielding eight teams for students from Year 5 to Year 11.

-Both All Saints’ College and The Scots Scool have achieved great success in debating and Scots All Saints College continued this success in 2019.
-Scots All Saints College also hosts an annual Inter-House debating competition.
+Both All Saints' College and The Scots School have achieved great success in debating and Scots All Saints College continued this success in 2019.
+Scots All Saints' College also hosts an annual Inter-House debating competition.

-Cattle Team

-The Scots All Saints College Cattle Team is offered as a co-curricular activity for students from the end of Year 7.
-Students are involved in the breaking in and preparation of both school stud cattle, school-bred steers and donated steers for regional competitions.